gunawanasch/WebAddressNotesAndroid/README.md

-Simple project for CRUD using Java and Sqlite.
+Simple Android project for CRUD using Java and Sqlite.